-At the Intersection of Gender and Class: How Were New Women Voters Mobilized?
+At the Intersection of Gender and Class: How Were Newly Enfranchised Women Voters Mobilized in Sweden?

 How were the most underprivileged women voters mobilized upon suffrage?
-Scholars document the importance of organized women's networks for women's electoral participation upon enfranchisement, but by doing so, overwhelmingly focus on the experiences of upper and middle-class women.
-In this paper, we uncover an alternative channel through which working-class women were more likely to acquire civic attitudes and information through ties with neighbors of the same class than working-class men or privileged classes.
-Working-class women’s typical employment and domestic responsibilities provided the most opportunities, motivation and need for local networks, while limiting opportunities to establish external social networks via outside employment like working-class men and via voluntary associations like privileged women.
-Utilizing an original dataset of individual voting records in a mid-sized industrial city during the interwar period in Sweden, we employ a difference-in-differences design that isolates neighbor effects from confounders at the individual level.
-Consistent with our argument, we find that class homogeneity of one's neighbors enhanced working-class women's -- but not necessarily men's or upper and middle-class women's -- decision to vote for at least a decade after suffrage.
+Scholars document the importance of politicized networks for early women voters, but by doing so, overwhelmingly focus on privileged women.
+Taking an intersectional lens to the issue, we emphasize the role of politicized local networks through which working-class women were more likely to acquire civic attitudes and information through ties with neighbors of the same class than working-class men or privileged classes.
+Working-class women’s typical employment and domestic responsibilities provided the most opportunities, motivation and need for local networks, while limiting opportunities to establish external social networks via outside employment or voluntary associations typically available to other social groups.
+Utilizing an original dataset of individual voting records in a mid-sized industrial city during interwar period in Sweden, we employ a difference-in-differences design that isolates neighbor effects from confounders at the individual level.
+Consistent with our argument, we find that class homogeneity of one's neighbors enhanced working-class women's decision to vote for at least a decade after suffrage.

 This paper is the first of a series of papers that explore women's electoral participation in Sweden.